godotengine/godot-docs/classes/class_gridmap.rst

 - :ref:`Array<class_Array>` **get_meshes** **(** **)** |const|

 Returns an array of :ref:`Transform3D<class_Transform3D>` and :ref:`Mesh<class_Mesh>` references corresponding to the non-empty cells in the grid.
-The transforms are specified in world space.
+The transforms are specified in local space.

 ----